-Role of the Compensation Committee and the Board.
-Our Compensation Committee has been delegated the authority to make determinations regarding all elements of compensation for our executives.
-The Compensation Committee engages an independent compensation consultant to advise it on the competitiveness of the executive compensation program, including an annual peer group review and annual analysis of all elements of executive compensation for each executive.
-Compensation packages for each executive are typically finalized and approved at the first Compensation Committee meeting each year.
-The independent members of the Board ratify recommendations made by the Compensation Committee with respect to the compensation and performance objectives of our President and CEO.
+Role of the Compensation Committee.
+Our Compensation Committee has been delegated the authority by the Board to make determinations regarding all elements of compensation for our executives.
+The Compensation Committee engages an independent compensation consultant to advise it on the competitiveness of the executive compensation program, including an annual peer group review and annual analysis of all elements of executive compensation packages for each executive are typically finalized and approved at the first Compensation Committee meeting each year.

 Role of Management.
 In making executive compensation decisions, our Compensation Committee may solicit input from management as appropriate with respect to individual and Company performance and results.
 The Compensation Committee receives recommendations and evaluations with respect to the compensation and performance of our executives from our President and CEO (except for his own compensation and performance).
-The Senior Vice President, Chief People Officer works with the compensation consultant to provide any internal data it requires.
-The Compensation Committee considered assessments from management when making 2019 compensation decisions.
+The Senior Vice President, Chief People Officer works with our compensation consultant to provide any internal data it requires.
+The Compensation Committee considered assessments from management when making 2020 compensation decisions.

 Role of the Compensation Consultant.
 Our Compensation Committee is authorized to select and retain its own independent compensation consultant.
-The Compensation Committee has retained Willis Towers Watson in this role since April 2019 and previously retained Radford in this role from May 2015 to March 2019.
-The compensation consultants have annually conducted a comprehensive assessment of our executive compensation program and pay levels, advised the Compensation Committee on evolving best practices in executive compensation and provided benchmarking data and recommendations.
-The Compensation Committee conducted an evaluation of each of Radford and Willis Towers Watson and concluded that neither engagement raised any conflict of interest.
+The Compensation Committee has retained Willis Towers Watson in this role since April 2019.
+The compensation consultant has annually conducted a comprehensive assessment of our executive compensation program and pay levels, advised the Compensation Committee on evolving best practices in executive compensation and provided benchmarking data and recommendations.
+The Compensation Committee conducted an evaluation of Willis Towers Watson and concluded that the engagement did not raise any conflict of interest.

 Peer Group Data.
 Our Compensation Committee reviews our peer group annually to ensure it remains relevant and current.
-Our Compensation Committee, upon advice received from its independent compensation consultant, selected the 21 companies that comprised our peer group for determining 2019 compensation through a screening process that considered publicly traded biopharmaceutical companies similar to us in headcount and market capitalization.
+Our Compensation Committee, upon advice received from its independent compensation consultant, selected the 19 companies that comprised our peer group for determining 2020 compensation through a screening process that considered publicly traded biopharmaceutical companies similar to us in headcount and market capitalization.

-Our 2019 peer group companies were as follows:
+Our 2020 peer group companies were as follows:

-Acceleron Pharma Inc. Blueprint Medicines Corporation Insmed Incorporated Agios Pharmaceuticals, Inc CRISPR Therapeutics AG Intellia Therapeutics, Inc. Aimmune Therapeutics, Inc. Denali Therapeutics Inc. MyoKardia, Inc. Arena Pharmaceuticals, Inc. Editas Medicine, Inc. Sangamo Therapeutics, Inc. Atara Biotherapeutics, Inc. Epizyme, Inc. Spark Therapeutics, Inc. Audentes Therapeutics, Inc. Global Blood Therapeutics, Inc. Ultragenyx Pharmaceutical Inc. bluebird bio, Inc. Immunomedics, Inc. Xencor, Inc.
+Acceleron Pharma Inc. CRISPR Therapeutics AG PTC Therapeutics, Inc. Akcea Therapeutics, Inc. Editas Medicine, Inc. Sangamo Therapeutics, Inc. Amicus Therapeutics, Inc. Epizyme, Inc. Stemline Therapeutics, Inc. Audentes Therapeutics, Inc. Intellia Therapeutics, Inc. Supernus Pharmaceuticals, Inc. bluebird bio, Inc. MacroGenics, Inc. Voyager Therapeutics, Inc. Blueprint Medicines Corporation MeiraGTx Holdings plc ChemoCentryx, Inc. MyoKardia, Inc.

 Survey Data.
-In addition to using peer group data, the Compensation Committee referenced survey data from a custom peer group of biopharmaceutical companies from the Radford Global Life Sciences Survey as of July 1, 2018 to inform compensation decisions for 2019.
+In addition to using peer group data, the Compensation Committee referenced survey data from a custom peer group of biopharmaceutical companies from the Radford Global Life Sciences Survey as of July 1, 2019 to inform compensation decisions for 2020.